Tropical Pork Tenderloin

 • 1 tablespoon minced garlic

 (Wash your hands!)
-Preheat oven to 350F.
+Preheat oven to 350F/180C.
 Heat a large, oven-proof skillet on medium high, then heat olive oil.
-(If skillet has a wooden handle, wrap it in two layers of foil.)
+(If your skillet has a wooden handle, wrap it in two layers of foil.)
 While skillet heats, mix spices in a small bowl.
-With your hands, coat meat all over with spices.
+With your hands, rub the spices over the meat.
 (Wash your hands!)
-Sear meat (see ALANNA’s TIPS), turning occasionally, for 4 – 5 minutes.
+Sear the meat (see ALANNA’s TIPS) for 4 – 5 minutes, turning it as each side turns brown and crusty.

-Combine glaze ingredients and pat atop meat.
-Place skillet in oven for 20 minutes or until a meat thermometer reaches 140F.
-Remove skillet from oven, cover with foil for about 10 minutes, the internal temperature will rise to about 155F.
+Combine the glaze ingredients and pat it atop the meat.
+Place the skillet in the oven for 20 minutes or until a meat thermometer reaches 145F/65C.
+Remove the skillet from the oven, cover with foil for at least 5 minutes.
 Slice thin on the diagonal and serve immediately.

 ALANNA’S TIPS: “Sear” is kitchen code for quickly browning a piece of meat at high temperature, without cooking the interior but creating a crust that will hold in the meat juice while it cooks.